apollo13/ansible-role-borgbackup/README.md

 Not that the default of `borgbackup_hostkey_checking` is set to `ask` to ensure that host keys are verified, ie configured via `borgbackup_known_hosts`.
 Alternatively one can set it to `accept-new` to activate a "trust on first use" behavior.

-The following example shows how to configure passphrase, schedule times and backup directories:
+The following example shows how to configure extra options:
 ```
 borgbackup_passphrase: XXX_SECRET_XXX
-borgbackup_calendar_spec: "*-*-* 2:00:00" # default
+borgbackup_calendar_spec: "*-*-* 2:00:00" # default, pattern is in systemd-timer format
 borgbackup_directories: ["{{ borgbackup_home }}/data"] # default
+borgbackup_exclude_patterns: [] # default, see borg help patterns, uses fnmatch-style format
 borgbackup_append_only: yes # default
 ```